 The pomegranate is one of the oldest fruits known to man and is a symbol in many different cultures.
-Looking a bit like a Christmas ornament, the pomegranate is considered one of the most exotic fruits readily available.
-Perhaps not for its outer appearance, but for what is found on the inside—clusters of bright red seeds nestled within a honeycomb of white inedible pith.
+Looking a bit like a Christmas ornament, the pomegranate is often associated with the holidays.
+Smooth and muted red on the outside, clusters of bright red seeds are nestled inside within a honeycomb of white inedible pith.
 Pomegranates are available from late August through December, with October and November being the prime months.
 The fruit is about the size of an apple, and although most commonly red in color, the leathery skin can range from a yellow-orange to a deep reddish-purple.

 Pomegranates are shipped to markets ripe and ready to eat.
 (They are not a fruit that will ripen after it's picked, so once harvested, they will not continue to develop sugar.)
 Look for plump and round fruit with a rich, fresh color that is heavy for its size—a lighter-weight pomegranate means the seeds contain little juice.
 It also should be free of cuts and blemishes.
 Avoid pomegranates with bumpy or shrunken skin, or any with visible bruises.
 If it's the juice you are after, go big—larger fruits promise more juice.